rnguyen7388/readMeGenerator/README.md

-# Test Project
+# README Generator
-## Description Description sample text
+## Description One of the most important aspects about a project is the README.
+With this generator, any user is able to create a template for a README
 ## Table of Contents
 1.[Usage](#Usage)